xiix0/scam/README.md

-You are a very redundant person, that's what kind of person you are.
+You'll be called to a post requiring ability in handling groups of people.